bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 **Capital --** The interpretation of capital depends on the context.
 In macro, it usually refers to some good that together with labor is used to produce output (e.g., capital can include tractors, computers, and houses).
 These goods can be referred to as *capital assets*.
 However, in finance, just *capital* often means the amount of financial assets held (e.g., cash, bonds, liquid stocks) or investments raised.
 It may be expanded to include a company's capital assets.

 **Capital Asset Pricing Model --** the **CAPM**.
-The model can be derived from several representative agent models, and boils down to that the expected return $E[R_i]$ of an asset $i$ is
+The model can be derived from several representative agent models and boils down to that the expected return $E[R_i]$ of an asset $i$ is

 $$E[R_i] = R_f + \beta_i(E[R_M] - R_f),$$

 where $R_f$ is the risk-free rate, $\beta_i$ is asset $i$'s "beta", and $E[R_M]$ is the expected return of the market.

 The coefficient $\beta_i$ reflects how the asset correlates with the overall market and how much risk it adds to the portfolio.
 If $\beta$ is positive, the asset has a higher expected return when the overall market's expected return increases.
-Assets with negative $\beta$ react in the opposite direction of markets; in a recession when markets are falling, negative-$\beta$ assets increase in value because they are expected to yield higher returns.
+Assets with negative $\beta$ react in the opposite direction of markets; in a recession when markets are falling, negative-$\beta$ assets rise in value because they are expected to yield higher returns.

 You can read more about the CAPM at  <a href="https://www.investopedia.com/terms/c/capm.asp">https://www.investopedia.com/terms/c/capm.asp</a>  or  <a href="https://en.wikipedia.org/wiki/Capital_asset_pricing_model">https://en.wikipedia.org/wiki/Capital_asset_pricing_model</a>.

-**Capital requirement --** A set of rules of financial regulators how much capital a bank should hold relative to their risky assets.
+**Capital requirement --** A set of rules of financial regulators on how much capital a bank should hold relative to their risky assets.
 E.g., in Basel III banks have to hold 6% worth of Tier 1 capital in relation to risk-weighted assets.

-**Carry trade --** this trade starts with borrowing at a low-interest rate to invest in an asset with a higher return.
+**Carry trade --** This trade starts with borrowing at a low interest rate to invest in an asset with a higher return.
 Often, the loan is denominated in a different currency than the asset.
 This adds risk to the investment.

-**Certificate of deposit (CD) --** bank and credit unions issue certificates of deposits to raise funds.
+**Certificate of deposit (CD) --** Bank and credit unions issue certificates of deposits to raise funds.
 A depositor leaves money with the bank for a pre-determined time at a higher deposit rate they would receive in a checking account.
 Terms vary and often allow the depositor to do a limited number of withdrawals or at a fixed cost.